-An Undergraduate Honors Thesis is a significant research project, and often serves as the culmination of months of sustained investigation into an area of a student's academic interest.
-Thesis may take different forms based on a student's major, areas of interest, and professional aspirations; yet all honors theses must contain polished, scholarly, and original work.
+Undergraduate Honors Theses are significant research projects which often serve as the culmination of months of sustained investigation into an area of a student's academic interest.
+Theses may take different forms based on a student's major, areas of interest, and professional aspirations; yet all honors theses must contain polished, scholarly, and original work.
 It results in a written product and public presentation (termed "defense").